 Consequently, you can find opportunities elsewhere.
 Fashion designers remain in demand in cities such as London, New York, Barcelona, Paris, Mexico, Madrid, Rome, Sao Paolo, and Milan.
 Firstly, you have to make an impact to get noticed.
 These “fashion capitals” only hire the best.
 Therefore, you need to get your career going and it all starts with your resume.

 In the same manner that you are great in designing clothes, we are experts in designing resumes!
-We have come up with a Fashion Designer resume sample that should get “oohs” and “ahhs” from recruiters and clients the world over.
+We have created the best Fashion Designer resume sample, based recruiters feedback.

 Fashion Designer Resume Sample

 Current Job: Fashion Designer; Stark Contrasts LLC., Atlanta, GA

 Creative, highly visual fashion professional with more than 6 years experience and who can brilliantly mix and match the technical expertise and intuition like fabric and color seeks to become the latest Fashion Designer for La Vie En Rose in New York.
 I believe my skills and talents blend exquisitely with the innovative concepts La Vie En Rose is known for.